The Operation M.D.: History

 On October 5, 2010, the band has announced on their Twitter that they are working to book some live shows in support of the new album, around the Christmas time.

 On October 28, 2010, The band has announced that they will be re-releasing their second album Birds + Bee Stings in a physical CD release in Canada on November 30, 2010.
 The album was previously only available as a worldwide digital release, but now will be also available in stores, as well as on the Canadian iTunes, along with a new artwork.
 The new release was supported by a single show at the Horseshoe Tavern in Toronto, Ontario, Canada, on December 21, 2010, with Matt Brann on drums.

 On July 24, 2011, it was mentioned on the band's Twitter that there has been talks to shoot a new music video by the band.
 On July 29, 2011, Todd Morse has leaked info on his Twitter page about an upcoming previously unreleased single, entitled "Like Everyone Else", which will be released on iTunes in a few months.

 On September 2, 2011, Todd Morse has revealed in an interview that the band plan to go on their first European tour, which will also be their first tour ever, in December, possibly with Tom Thacker of Sum 41 and Gob on lead guitar.
 Morse has also confirmed that the band plan to release the new single "Like Everyone Else" on Christmas, along with an accompanying music video.
-The song, which was written entirely by Cone McCaslin, is a leftover from the sessions for the band's Birds + Bee Stings album, and was also considered for inclusion on the Sum 41 album Screaming Bloody Murder, but it was eventually decided to release it as a stand-alone Operation M.D. single.
+The song, which was written entirely by Jason McCaslin, is a leftover from the sessions for the band's Birds + Bee Stings album, and was also considered for inclusion on the Sum 41 album Screaming Bloody Murder, but it was eventually decided to release it as a stand-alone Operation M.D. single.
 Todd has also commented that the band will be releasing a third album, though it is unknown when work on the new album will begin.